mohammedalmohmdy/FreqDiffFormer/FreqDiffFormer/README.md

 This repository contains a reproducible implementation skeleton of **FreqDiffFormer**: a hybrid frequency–transformer–diffusion architecture for Fine-Grained Sketch-Based Image Retrieval (FG-SBIR).

-**Note:** This is a full and realistic codebase skeleton (models, training, evaluation, config, and utilities).
-You must provide datasets, pretrained weights (optional), and tune hyperparameters for state-of-the-art results.

-**Paper:** FreqDiffFormer (see accompanying manuscript). fileciteturn1file0

 ---